emefff/1D-transient-heat-conduction-heat-treatment-in-Python/README.md

 To-Dos: functionalizing, cleaning up, find reason for weird oscillations etc.
 Use at your own risk, any help is greatly appreciated!
 Thank you!**

 The 1D transient heat equation is solved for conduction and heat transfer to the surface of a steel slab.
-This is useful for heat treatment, especially for estimating the soaking time where the soaking time is mostly estimated if FEA is not available (rule of thumb for example for austenitizing: 1 hour per inch of steel thickness).
+This is useful for heat treatment, especially for estimating the soaking time.
+It is is mostly estimated if FEA is not available (rule of thumb for example for austenitizing: 1 hour per inch of steel thickness).
 While these rules of thumb are for sure enough for a first estimate, it is not economiocally viable and in certain steels it can even lead to detrimental results (for example: grain coarsening in tool steels that need very high Ta).

 In the shared script, a 250mm slab is heated in a surrounding medium of 870°C with a soaking time of 5 hours (half the time that above rule of thumb recommends).
 The needed 850°C are reached for about 5 minutes in the core of the slab, this can be enough for some steels.
 Compared to the rule of thumb, only half the time is needed.